Brian Flowers, Baron Flowers

 Brian Hilton Flowers, Baron Flowers FRS (13 September 1924 – 25 June 2010) was a British physicist, academician, and public servant.

 Early life and studies

 The son of the Rev. Harold Joseph Flowers and Mrs Marian Flowers, Brian Hilton Flowers was born in Blackburn, Lancashire.
 He was educated in Swansea at Bishop Gore School, where a teacher, Mr Foukes, encouraged his interest in physics.
-He went on to study at Gonville and Caius College, Cambridge, where he was graduated Master of Arts, and afterwards at the University of Birmingham, where he gained a Doctor of Science degree.
+He went on to study at Gonville and Caius College, Cambridge, where he graduated in physics and electronics.